Cra5hs/stock-trading-infra/README.md

 # How to use
-    - Run script from 0 -> end
+    - Run script from 1 to end